High Performance Sensors and Shunts for Harsh Environments

 - High Shock Tolerance

 When a customized solution is the right one for you, AAC stands ready to provide technical support, applying more than 60 years of experienced, focused and smart thinking to solve your problem — responsively and responsibly.
 We apply our in-depth know-how and our ISO9001 and AS9100C configuration management processes to all of our projects.
-We begin with an initial disclosure of system requirements for the potential transducer application.
+We begin with an initial disclosure of system requirements for the potential transducer or shunt application.
 A product concept is then developed which offers a solution with definable advantages over alternative choices.
 After a series of multidisciplinary discussions with client engineering and project management personnel, AAC products a detailed product development proposal, complete with all necessary data requirements and a program plan to meet or exceed specifications.

 AAC Conflict Minerals Policy